Cover Image

 Authenticated XSS Vulnerability in checkin.php

 In DerbyNet’s checkin.php, an authenticated Cross-Site Scripting (XSS) vulnerability is identified, emanating from improper handling of the order URL parameter.
-The vulnerability is introduced within a JavaScript variable assignment, where the order parameter value is directly embedded without proper sanitization or encoding, facilitating script injection via:
+The vulnerability is introduced within a JavaScript variable assignment, where the order parameter value is directly embedded without proper sanitization or encoding.

 <script type="text/javascript">